nmshd/documentation/_docs_use-cases/use-case-consumption-succeed-a-relationshipattribute-and-notify-peer.md

 - The response cannot be created if the `predecessorId` doesn't belong to a valid own LocalAttribute with RelationshipAttribute `content`.
 - The response cannot be created if the LocalAttribute belonging to the `predecessorId` already has a successor.
-- The response cannot be created if the LocalAttribute belonging to the `predecessorId` has a `deletionInfo` with `deletionStatus` other than `"DeletionRequestRejected`.
+- The response cannot be created if the LocalAttribute belonging to the `predecessorId` has a `deletionInfo` with `deletionStatus` other than `"DeletionRequestRejected"`.
 - The response cannot be created if the parameters are malformed.